 While caregiving can be a rewarding experience, it can also create a stressful, difficult and exhausting environment for both the caregiver and their friend or loved one.
 In Central Indiana, there are resources available that offer support, many of which are provided or coordinated by CICOA.
 The list at left is not exhaustive but provides examples of services available to caregivers and their friends or loved ones.

-All informants for the current report agreed that a clearinghouse of services for caregivers and their friends or loved ones would be quite useful but were not all aware that local information and referral organizations exist, such as CICOA Aging & In Home Solutions (CICOA)6 and Indiana 211.7 Informants also reported the need for better coordination of services and for agencies to better understand gaps in services and unmet needs.
-In early 2021, CICOA launched a technology solution, called Duett, to match older adults and people with disabilities who need in-home care with providers who offer the services.8
+All informants for the current report agree that a clearinghouse of services for caregivers and their friends or loved ones would be quite useful but were not all aware that local information and referral organizations exist, such as CICOA Aging & In Home Solutions (CICOA)13 and Indiana 211.14 Informants also report the need for better coordination of services and for agencies to better understand gaps in services and unmet needs.
+In early 2021, CICOA launched a technology solution, Duett, to match people who need in-home care with providers.15

 “We are so fragmented in everything we do.
 When we look at the continuum of care, you can have a discharge planner and they don’t know they have a case manager… We need to make better use of the Health Information Exchange and better communication, so we are not operating in silos.
 If policymakers made it so we’re all talking together for betterment of the patient, it would be better.”